BuhariS/San-Fransisco-Bay-Area-Bike-Sharing-Investigation/README.md

 ### Feature engineering and analyses
 I extracted only the features of interest, engineered new ones and explored their distributions with histograms and column charts.
 I then check the relationships between the variables of interest using scatter plots and heat maps.
 I also studied how other variables like age, hour, user type, and gender can affect the biking durations using multivariate plots.

+### Files
+Two files, namely: Part_I_exploration and Part_II_explanation were produced in this project.
+The Part_I_exploration shows the exploratory data analyses and Part_II_explanation communicates the key findings.

+**Note**: Part_II_explanation is a slide in HTML which can be viewed in a web browser.

 ## Findigs
 The following findings were noted: